nstockton/mushclient-mume/README.md

 * dg  --  Drink from the goblet in the character's pack.
 * dragall  --  Drag all corpses in the room.
 * draught [container]  --  Get the ingredients for the Orkish-draught herblore from all containers, and put them in the specified container.
 If no container is specified, print a list of required ingredients instead.
+* ebo [player]  --  Get an ebony scroll from all containers and recite it.
+If a player name is specified, recite it on him/her.
 * fbag  --  Get food from the character's elven bag and eat it.
 * fpack  --  Switch the cloak, fur, or mantle that the character is wearing with the fur in the character's pack.
 * fpouch  --  Switch the cloak, fur, or mantle that the character is wearing with the fur in the character's pouch.